 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Modena air is currently 7.7 times above the WHO annual air quality guideline value
+PM2.5 concentration in Modena is currently 6.9 times the WHO annual air quality guideline value

 Moderate 53 US AQI